-You can then either click on it in the Site Contents page:
+You can now find and click on it in the Site Contents page:

 You are then prompted to setup your first Alert:

-Here you choose which List and View Reminder 365 should watch.
+Here you choose which List and View Reminder 365 should watch and send Alerts for.

 If you use the My Tasks view then it has a [Me] filter, it will only check items belonging to the user Reminder 365 logs in as.

 The Schedule section determines how often an alert is run.

 This is the main difference between SharePoint’s built-in alerts and R365’s alerts: R365 can run on a schedule, but SharePoint’s alerts are only run when a specific action happens.